 The Metric System

 While ounces and pounds are part of the imperial system, most of the world uses the metric system, which relies on grams and kilograms.
 Understanding how to convert between these systems is also essential in many fields.
-For example, knowing how to convert pounds to kilograms is important for healthcare professionals who work with international patients.
+As an example, knowing how to convert pounds to kilograms is important for healthcare professionals who work with international patients.

 Nutrition and Health